We are Funky Fly Project

 Meet the Band

-Fifteen years old pianist and multi-instrumentalist, Henry Schultz has been immersing himself in the Pittsburgh music scene since the age of 11.
+Seventeen years old pianist and multi-instrumentalist, Henry Schultz has been immersing himself in the Pittsburgh music scene since the age of 11.
 He has been active with the Funky Fly Project, and in the past, with the Hatco Theatre Company through the Hope Academy.
 At the age of 13, Henry composed the music and was also a performer with cello and xylophone in the Hatco Theater production of “This Girl”.
-The following year, his original composition “Exits and Entrances” was the featured back drop music for the original Hatco production of “Wild Woman Don't get the Blues”.
-He has performed in some capacity on three WYEP Reimagination CD project's in 2014, 2016 (2 tracks) and 2017.
+The following year, his original composition “Exits and Entrances” was the soundscape for the original Hatco production of “Wild Woman Don't get the Blues”.
+He has performed in some capacity on four WYEP Reimagination CD project's in 2014, 2016 (2 tracks) and 2017.
 He has recorded “Christmas Catastrophe” with Pittsburgh's Yellow Couch Studio in 2016, which was featured on Pittsburgh's "Today Live”.
 In addition to being a member of the Funky Fly Project, Henry spends much of his free time composing, producing and experimenting with his own personal music projects.

-Multi-instrumentalist Eric Dowdell Jr. is Nineteen years old and the bassist for the Funky Fly Project.
+Multi-instrumentalist Eric Dowdell Jr. is 21 years old and the bassist for the Funky Fly Project.
 Eric showed an interest in music at a young age growing up in a musical environment.
 His father, bassist Eric Dowdell Sr. and his Uncle, drummer “Timmy Wills” acted as major musical influences in his life.
 His first passion was for drums and he still enjoys playing when he gets a free moment.
 His love for the bass was born on his 13th birthday, when his aunt bought him his first bass guitar.
 His first public performance song was "maiden voyage" with a well known Pittsburgh jazz band called "Southern Comfort".
 Eric received a scholarship to participate in the Duquesne University Jazz Workshop in 2017 and was a member of the AAMI (Afro American Music Institute) Jazz ensemble until he graduated at the age of 18.

 Brandon Terry has long since developed a reputation as a gifted young drummer throughout the Pittsburgh area.
-Only twelve years old, he has already accompanied national jazz saxophonist Jeff Kashiwa as well as received first runner up in the 2012 Western PA Blues Society Competition.
+Only fourteen years old, he has already accompanied national jazz saxophonist Jeff Kashiwa as well as received first runner up in the 2012 Western PA Blues Society Competition.
 Though a versatile performer, Brandon excels within the jazz, funk, fusion, gospel and bebop genres.
 This versatility and originality is the reason he was given the nickname of “Lil' Blakey” by band coach and grammy award winning drummer, Poogie Bell.
 In addition to the Funky Fly Project, Brandon plays in a number of Pittsburgh groups like the Urban Impact Jazz Ensemble and the Pittsburgh Children’s Choir.

 Thank you to Dave and Robin DeNoma for the beautiful photography!